-Figure 5: Relative distribution over fiscal and real household Source: Micro cantonal Tax data (Bern)
+Figure 9: Relative distribution over fiscal and real household Source: Micro Tax data (Bern)

 Our test shows substantial higher inequality among tax units (Gini=0.45) than among households (Gini=0.39).
 This is because the share of persons effectively living alone decreases drastically, when we switch from tax units to real households.
 Many single person tax units are indeed not living alone: 66.1% are taxed as single person tax units although we identify only a share of 36.9% of actual single person households.
 This results in pooling of income and an upward shift of former “poor” units.
 In other words; a lot of units with low income are replaced with fewer units with higher incomes.
 The related relative distribution illustrates the differences (see Figure 4).
 In the distribution based on households lower income units are underrepresented compared to the distribution based on tax units while there is more mass in the upper part of the distribution.

-This mechanism is quite similar to the income distribution of Switzerland derived from the aggregated tax statistics.
+This mechanism must be quite similar for the income distribution of Switzerland derived from the aggregated tax statistics.
 Looking at the published tax statistics for the year 2011 the proportion of single (62.1%) to married tax units (37.9%) are similar to Bern, meaning that inequality would be lower if assessed on household level and not among tax units.
 In addition, we suggest that the bias got stronger in recent decades, and it had thus less influence in times when the overlap of fiscal and real households was bigger.

 Population coverage